dry-rb/dry-operation/docsite/source/extensions.html.md

 end
 ```

-This is particularly useful when working with multiple databases in `ActiveRecord`.
+This is particularly useful when working with multiple databases in ActiveRecord.

 You can also provide default transaction options when including the extension: